solana-labs/solana/docs/src/proposals/validator-proposal.md

 - Hoist FetchStage and BroadcastStage out of TPU
 - BankForks renamed to Banktree
-- TPU moves to new socket-free crate called solana-tpu.
+- TPU moves to new socket-free crate called safecoin-tpu.
 - TPU's BankingStage absorbs ReplayStage
 - TVU goes away
 - New RepairStage absorbs Shred Fetch Stage and repair requests
 - JSON RPC Service is optional - used for debugging.
-It should instead be part of a separate `solana-blockstreamer` executable.
+It should instead be part of a separate `safecoin-blockstreamer` executable.
 - New MulticastStage absorbs retransmit part of RetransmitStage
 - MulticastStage downstream of Blockstore